← All varieties

 Tree

-Vigorous, upright spreading growth habit.
+Vigorous, upright spreading habit.
 Young shoots brownish, slightly grayish.

 Fruit